Back to Course

 • Works quickly compared to yeast leavening

-• Doesn’t contribute significant flavor to baked goods
+• Doesn’t contribute significant flavour to baked goods

 Baking powder is not typically used in traditional sourdough recipes, as sourdough relies on natural fermentation for leavening.
 However, it might be used in: